EKS Default Namespace Deletion Incident Response Guide

 4.1 Critical Namespaces

-Besides the default namespace, there are system namespaces that have critical impact on the cluster if deleted.
+Beyond the default namespace, there are system namespaces whose deletion would have fatal impacts on the cluster.
 These namespaces must never be deleted.

-The default and kube-system namespaces make kubectl access itself impossible if deleted, so manual recovery is not possible.
+Deleting the default and kube-system namespaces makes kubectl access itself impossible, preventing manual recovery.
 Recovery must be done through AWS Support.

 default:

-kubernetesService: Endpoint for API Server access from within the clusterdefaultServiceAccount: Default authentication subject for Pods when no ServiceAccount is specified
+kubernetesService: Endpoint for accessing the API Server from within the clusterdefaultServiceAccount: Default authentication principal for Pods without a specified ServiceAccount

 kube-system: